Multimodal Continual Learning with MLLMs from Multi-scenario Perspectives: Introduction

-\item We propose m\textbf{U}ltimodal co\textbf{N}t\textbf{I}nual learning \textbf{F}rom multi-scenar\textbf{I}o p\textbf{ER}spectives (\textsc{Unifier}) to align the vision representations across different scenarios.
-It learns each scenario with a new branch within vision blocks and constrains the features of different scenarios to obtain consistent vision representations, thereby reducing catastrophic forgetting caused by scenario alterations.

-\item Extensive experiments validated on the MSVQA dataset demonstrate that our approach can alleviate the catastrophic forgetting when learning different scenarios for MLLMs, which improves the last-step F{ 1} score by 3.4\%$\sim$7.69\% in the setting of 20 steps compared to the state-of-the-art approach. \end{itemize}
+The main contributions of our work are three-fold: \begin{itemize} \item We introduce the MSVQA dataset and a corresponding continual learning benchmark to evaluate performance changes of on-device MLLMs under complex scenario variations.
+The dataset has been open-sourced.
+The dataset link is omitted due to double-blind review requirements. \item We propose \textsc{Unifier} (m\textbf{U}ltimodal co\textbf{N}t\textbf{I}nual learning \textbf{F}rom multi-scenar\textbf{I}o p\textbf{ER}spectives), a framework designed to align visual representations across different scenarios.
+It learns each scenario with a new branch within vision blocks and constrains the features of different scenarios to obtain consistent vision representations, thereby reducing catastrophic forgetting caused by scenario alterations. \item Extensive experiments validated on the MSVQA dataset demonstrate that our approach can alleviate catastrophic forgetting in MLLMs under multi-scenario continual learning, improving the last-step VQA scores by 2.70\%$\sim$10.62\% and the last-step F{ 1} score by 3.40\%$\sim$7.69\% in the setting of 20 steps compared to the state-of-the-art approach without additional inference costs. \end{itemize}